valydumitru01/GLESC/README.md

 - #### MinGW/GNU Compiler Collection (GCC)

-  In order to execute our code, we will require GNU utilities.
+  To execute our code, we will require GNU utilities.
 This contains numerous compilers for various languages ( e.g. Fortran, C++ etc.) classified as the **GNU Compiler Collection (GCC)**, and their respective debuggers.

 MinGW includes a port of the **GNU Compiler Collection (GCC)**, GNU Binutils for Windows (assembler, linker, archive